ale1201/hemav-challenge/README.md

 - In order to run the program, you must run the command `uvicorn main:app --reload`, which executes FastAPI using localhost as the server.

 ### Docker container
 - Note that Docker must be previously installed.
+The environment variables already have default values to facilitate the container build, however if you want to change the environment variables, you must modify the Dockerfile.
+Keep in mind that uploading variables (such as the api_key) to a repository is a bad practice, ideally you should upload those variables to wherever the application is deployed; if deployed in EC2, you could store them in the AWS parameter store and make the connection from the code.
 - You must build the container where the application will run.
 As the Dockerfile is already created, you only need to run the `docker build -t my-fastapi-app .` command for the build.
 - After the container has been built, it is necessary to run it.
 To do so, the command `docker run -d -p 8000:8000 my-fastapi-app` must be entered.
 Your application will now be running on localhost.